rehive/docs-portal/content/building/conversions/generate-a-quote.md

 #### Quote event

-To integrate with our Conversion Extension, the custom integration requires an endpoint that can receive `conversion.quote` events.
+To integrate with the Conversion Extension, the custom integration requires an endpoint that can receive `conversion.quote` events.
 This endpoint `url`, along with a `secret`, is configured when setting up webhooks on a conversion extension integration.

 The `conversion.quote` event is sent when a user requests a quote and it provides an opportunity for your integration to modify the quote to something suitable to your needs.